microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUserExtension.md

 This example shows how to update the value of the extension attribute for a specified user.
 You can use the command `Get-EntraBetaUser` to get user object Id.

-- `-ObjectId` parameter specifies the user Object ID.
+- `-ObjectId` parameter specifies the user Id.
 - `-ExtensionName` parameter specifies the name of an extension.
 - `-ExtensionValue` parameter specifies the extension name values.